rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 Docker uses _cgroups_ know as control groups to control how much resources each container could use.

+It's a Linux kernel feature which allow processes to be organized into hierarchical group whose usage of various types of resource can then be limited and monitored.

     - This can be done by providing `--cpus=0.5` flag to ensure that container could only use 50% of the host cpu resource.
     - For memory we could use the `memory=100m` flag to limit the memory to 100 Megabytes.